 Trend Micro's Director of Marketing, George McTaggart adds: "It is both fast and simple to prevent spam and malware from becoming the gifts that give nothing but grief.
 When shopping online, make sure you are buying through legitimate sites and companies."

 On Monday, December 2, 2013, also referred to as Cyber Monday, online shoppers will be conducting millions of transactions.
 Trend Micro has 5 tips to make your shopping experience safer:

 - Bookmark reliable online shopping sites.
 Relying on search engine results can lead you to malicious sites.

-- Double check payment sites urls.
+- Double-check payment site URLs.
 Phishers trick users into giving out personal information via spoofed pages.
 Be careful - two of the most commonly phished sites are eBay and Paypal.

 - After you have made your purchase, check your billing statements to monitor transactions.
-Immediately report any discrepancy to your bank.
+Immediately report any discrepancies to your bank.